 TripAdvisor Inc. is profiting from wildlife exploitation

-With its 2015 income reaching almost $1,5bn, TripAdvisor Inc.’s influence on the tourism industry is immense.
-But it is choosing to profit from the horrific abuse of wild animals in tourist entertainment rather than help protect them.
+With its 2015 income reaching almost $1.5bn, TripAdvisor’s influence on the tourism industry is immense.
+But it continues to promote and sell tickets to the world’s cruellest wildlife entertainment attractions, like the Sriracha Tiger Zoo.

-Last year the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
-TripAdvisor’s Viator sells tickets for a number of these exact types of attractions.
-We have approached TripAdvisor on numerous occasions but they have been reluctant to work with us and are failing to take action to protect wild animals.
+Last year, the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
+Viator, which TripAdvisor acquired in 2014, sells tickets for a number of them.
+We have approached TripAdvisor on numerous occasions but they are reluctant to take the scale of action needed to protect wild animals.

 Last year nearly 175,000 of you signed our petition to tell travel company Thomas Cook Group plc to end their sale and promotion of elephant rides and shows.
 They listened and removed elephant rides and shows from their promotional materials, proving the power we can generate to move global companies together.
 Help us reach TripAdvisor and demand they end their support of the cruel wildlife entertainment industry.

 It’s not just TripAdvisor Inc.’s Viator sales that support cruel wildlife entertainment.
 TripAdvisor awards some cruel wildlife entertainment venues their Certificate of Excellence and ranks them in a Popularity Index.